 It is a “photo-log“ of our past: one that features photographs, posters, programme covers, prize list covers, tickets, advertising and newspaper clippings from the CNE over the decades.
 Each piece reflects the style, the focus, and often the issues, of the time.

 The CNE Heritage Site is, and always will be, a “work in progress”.
-It will change, evolve, and be embellished over time.
+As more and more of our archival images are digitalized, this site will change, evolve, and be embellished over time.

 As a visual travelogue of the history of Canada’s largest fair, the CNE Heritage Site also serves as a photographic and psychographic survey of Canadian history as it played out every year since the CNE began in 1879.